Visit here for more information about the 2019/20 out-of-council levy collection currently underway.

 How are NRM levy rates determined?

-For residents in council areas the land based levy will remain at a fixed charge per rateable property and has been raised to bring it into alignment with residents of outside council areas who own less than 10 hectares.
+For residents in council areas it is a fixed charge per rateable property and set to align with residents of outside council areas who own less than 10 hectares.

 How will your NRM levy be spent?

-The regional (land-based) NRM levy and NRM water levy contribute to the Board’s delivery of its 10-year Regional NRM Plan and programs supporting our community, townships and industries (eg pastoral, mining, tourism to protect valuable ground and surface waters; improve pastoral land management; conserve natural ecosystems; and encourage community participation.
+The regional (land-based) NRM levy and NRM water levy contribute to the Board’s delivery of its Regional NRM Plan and programs supporting our community, townships and diverse

-Activities include pest plant and animal monitoring and control; wild dog management; property planning; support for enterprise diversification; community participation, training and support through field days, events and workshops; Aboriginal skills and capacity development and support for traditional ecological knowledge; water allocation planning; catchment and springs management; and water affecting activity permits.
+industries.
+Activities include pest plant and animal monitoring and research and control; wild dog management; property planning; support for enterprise diversification; community participation in deciding and delivering programs, training and support through field days, events and workshops; climate change adaptation planning, Aboriginal skills and capacity development and involvement of Traditional owners and traditional ecological knowledge in NRM; water allocation planning; catchment and springs monitoring and management; and water affecting activity permits.